-Abstract-To encourage industrial consumers to participate more actively in deregulated energy markets, it is necessary to provide them with optimization tools to manage the risk derived from energy price uncertainty.
-In this paper, we review several risk measures, formulate some of them within stochastic programming models and discuss those which better fit the risk attitude of industrial consumers.
-With the measures selected, safety-first and valueat-risk, two bi-objective mixed-integer linear stochastic problems are implemented.
+To encourage industrial consumers to participate more actively in deregulated energy markets, it is necessary to provide them with optimization tools to manage the risk derived from energy price uncertainty.
+With the risk measures selected, safety-first and value-at-risk, two bi-objective mixed-integer linear stochastic problems are implemented.
 These models obtain, through a risk-aversion parameter, a tradeoff between the risk measure and the expected cost of the total energy supply cost of industrial consumers.
 The efficient frontiers obtained with the safety-first and value-at-risk models are compared in a realistic case example.
+The model presented here extends the use of stochastic programming as an integrated decision support tool for industrial consumers to participate in energy markets.

-Index Terms-risk management, stochastic optimization, liberalized energy markets, contracts, industrial plants.
+Keywords: risk management, stochastic optimization, liberalized energy markets, industrial plants, cogeneration.